How to reduce stress in your life

 I am a qualified trainer since 2000 and have delivered talks and workshops in this area for eco companies and major engineering companies in Bristol.
 So if you would like me to come into your place of work please get in touch for a quote.

-If you feel like you would like to be more assertive to reduce stress in your life then you may wish to book onto my assertiveness skills, confidence & performance or time management workshops.
+If you feel like you would like to be more assertive to reduce stress in your life then you may wish to book on an assertiveness skills, confidence & performance or time management workshop.
 We define your stressors and work on a toolkit of skills to reduce your daily stress.
 You learn effective strategies to be more productive.
 Also we work in a relaxing atmosphere!

 To find out more about events and updates from Mariposa Coaching subscribe to my mailing list by clicking on my website.
-You will receive my empowering performance mailout with motivational tips with a different theme each month
+You will receive my empowering performance mailout with motivational tips.